ibm-cloud-docs/vpc/backup_service_vpc_faq.md

 {: faq}
 {: #faq-baas-total}

 You can create up to 750 backups per volume per account.
-Consider how your [billing changes](/docs/vpc?topic=vpc-snapshots-vpc-about&interface=api#snapshots_vpc_considerations) when you increase the number of snapshots that you take and retain.
+This limit allows you to take and keep an hourly backup for 30 days, plus some extras.
+Deleting backups from this quota frees up space for additional backups.
+A backup of a volume cannot be greater than 10 TB.
+Note that billing changes when you increase the number of backups that you take and retain, so it's good to plan backup retention and deletion.

 ## Can I backup my volume snapshots?
 {: faq}